Ireland (Northwestern Europe)

 Fines:

-• Dangerous overtaking of cyclists (up to €120 + points)
+• Dangerous overtaking of cyclists: €120 + 3 points

-• Splashing pedestrians by driving through puddles (up to €120 + points)
+• Splashing pedestrians by driving through puddles: up to €120 + points

-• Dirt-obscured number plates (up to €5,000)
+• Dirt-obscured number plates: up to €5,000

-On-the-spot fines range from €60 to €200 in Ireland, and must be paid within 28 days or fine gets increased by 50% (further delay may result in court proceedings).
-Northern Ireland have on-the-spot fine too, with speeding fines generally start at £60 (when caught by enforcement cameras).
+On-the-spot fines range from €/£60 to €/£200 in both countries, and must be paid within 28 days or fine gets increased by 50%.
+Any further delays may result in court proceedings — possibly leading to higher fines and points.
+Some serious offences can lead to a maximum penalty of €/£5,000 and jail time.
+Both Ireland and Northern Ireland also have a penalty point system where accumulating 12 points within a three-year period will result in a 6-month driving ban, with most points remaining on a driver's licence longer than 3 years in Northern Ireland (e.g., reckless/dangerous driving: 11 years).
 If not pursued or traceable (especially for non‑UK nationals), some fines may not be enforced.
 However, Offences caught by PSNI officers still result in penalty notices or court action even for foreign drivers.

 Additional Information: